 We expect competition to intensify in the future because current and new competitors can enter our market with little difficulty.
 The barriers to entering our market are relatively low.
 In fact, many current Internet and media companies presently have the technical capabilities and advertiser bases to enter the search marketing services industry.
 Further, if the consolidation trend continues among the larger media and search engine companies with greater brand recognition, the share of the market remaining for smaller search marketing services providers could decrease, even though the number of smaller providers could continue to increase.
-These factors could adversely affect our competitive position in the search marketing services industry.
+These factors could adversely affect our competitive position.